isabella232/adobeio-codelabs-event-runtime-action-webhook/lessons/lesson1.md

 - On the registration details page provide name and select the runtime user action created to setup event registration, select the user action from the dropdown of Runtime Actions, as we create the event consumer using generic/index.js from `generic` template, so we will choose this one
 ![add-event](assets/add-event-10-2.png)

-Now, clicking on the "save configured events", then if we go to dev console we see this new "eventrt" - with new sync event handler as webhook registered successfully
+- Now, clicking on the "save configured events", then if we go to dev console we see this new "eventrt" - with new sync event handler as webhook registered successfully
 ![add-event](assets/add-event-11.png)

-Now, if user goes to his aio-cli and do "aio runtime list", he can see the below entities created as part of the new flow of event registration
+- If user goes to his aio-cli and do "aio runtime list", he can see the below entities created as part of the new flow of event registration
 ![add-event](assets/add-event-12.png)

 Next lesson: [Verify the result](lesson2.md)